openfoodfacts/openfoodfacts-auth/README.md

 These would be used if the client has a backend that is able to perform the code for token exchange.

 The configuration is the same as for a Public client except that Client authentication is enabled so there will be a secret to share with the client.

+# Configuring Users

+The default root user should not be used and every administrator should be a specific named individual.
+Keycloak administrators are added to the master realm.

+## Full Administrators

+These will have access to all roles and be able to create additional users.

+## Open Food Facts administrators

+These will have full access to the Open Food Facts realm so can add new clients, reset user passwords, etc.

 # Components of the Project